JanDeDobbeleer/oh-my-posh/docs/docs/segment-path.md

 is set to `true`)
 - mapped_locations_enabled: `boolean` - replace known locations in the path with the replacements before applying the style. defaults to `true`
+- enable_hyperlink: `boolean` - displays an hyperlink for the path - defaults to `false`

 ## Style